Akhil-Aditya/scratch_demoapp/README.md

 run project-
 Run npm i to install dependencies
-Run npm start and open http://localhost:3000 to see the app
+Run npm start and open the http link to see the app